 Estimated Cost: $25–35

-San José’s prized National Theatre was built by a self-imposed tax on coffee growers who wanted to create a cultural center of note.
+San José’s prized National Theatre was built with money from a coffee tax.
 What better place to enjoy a cappuccino, but within this celebrated treasure of the coffee community.
-Every Tuesday at the lunch hour (12:10 p.m.), the National Theatre is open to the public for a weekly show presented by local and foreign artists.
-Ticket prices are 1,000 colones.
+The National Theatre is open to the public and includes a coffee shop.
 For a full schedule, visit the National Theatre website.

 Estimated Cost: $3– 5

 There’s no better way to orient yourself to the city than with an experienced guide.
 You’ll learn fun facts like which building was used as the old army barracks back when Costa Rica had an army and how Paseo de las Damas got its name.
 Most tour companies can connect you with a walking tour or look for Barrio Bird (Tel: 8926-9867), which offers a comprehensive two-hour tour for $15.

 If shopping is your aim, head first to the artisan market in front of the National Museum, where there’s a wealth of souvenirs and crafts made by local artists.
 If this doesn’t meet your fancy, you might try Galeria Namu, located behind the Holiday Inn in Barrio Amón, where you’ll find more unique, high-end crafts.
-On the way, you can stop in the Seventh Street Bookstore, where you can pass time listening to local musicians or leaf through the pages of books on Costa Rica.
+On the way, you can stop in the 7th Street Books, where you can pass time listening to local musicians or leaf through the pages of books on Costa Rica.

-Take a bus to the last stop at San Antonio de Escazú or Barrio Corazon de Escazú (both buses leave from the Health Ministry) and just start walking up.
+Take a bus to the last stop at San Antonio de Escazú or Barrio Corazon de Jesus and just start walking up.
 There are no trail signs or marked hiking paths, but eventually, you will climb onto a dirt road and then trail.
 Here you’ll find breathtaking views of the Central Valley, patches of pastures and isolated estates.
 We would recommend taking a friend as it’s uncommon to see foreigners walking alone.
 Other places to hike include the mountains behind Heredia and Braulio Carrillo.

 Estimated cost: $.75 bus fare